AnyBlok/AnyBlok/doc/UNITTEST.rst

 Helper for unittest
 ===================

-For unittest classes are available to have some fonctionnality
+For unittest, classes are available to offer some fonctionnalities

 .. automodule:: anyblok.tests.testcase